 He grabbed for the blade, but she dodged him and held the knife out in front of her.
 "Who's going to make me, Mom?"

-He finally snatched the dagger from her clutches and sprinted out of the room towards the garden.
+Zuko finally snatched the dagger from his sister's clutches and sprinted out of the room towards the garden.
 His father was standing silently over the pond, staring off into the distance.